0

 And 8% of males have some form of colourblindness, but 100% of The Outer Worlds’ players made use of the game’s colourblind accessibility – it’s just how the game is designed, by default.

 Research data can be misleading too.
 Was the demographic representative?
-Was the same size large enough?
+Was the sample size large enough?
 Were the questions leading?

 And even usage data itself can be misleading.
 If a feature is used by 2% of players, why is that?
 Because it’s useful to 2% of players?
 Or because it should be useful to 10% of players, but it’s poorly executed?
 Or because it is hard to find?
 Because the naming and description of the setting itself is unclear?